Cosmological dynamical systems of non-minimally coupled fluids and scalar fields: Discussion

 In this work, we have restricted our attention to the matter-dominated case.
 However, the dynamical systems and stability analysis presented in Section~\ref{sec:cosmology} is valid for all $w$ and easily generalised to the case of multiple fluids.
 Consequently, it would be interesting to study such models both radiation and matter.
 Regarding the specific choice of coupling function, this was largely motivated by our desire to formulate a theory that could be studied explicitly.
 For more complicated coupling functions, this may no longer be the case.
 This follows essentially from the Friedmann constraint~\eqref{fried1}, which cannot be solved to eliminate either $y$ or $\sigma$ for complicated models.
 An alternative approach would be to instead eliminate the variable $x$.
 This would lead to a markedly different presentation than the dynamical systems studied in this work, but would connect more closely to the earlier works such as~\cite{Copeland:1997et}.
 In that case, one would expect difficulties in finding all the critical points as the new equations would depend on the coupling functions.
 Nonetheless, work in this direction appears to be promising.

 A significant next step is to confront observational data to assess the viability of these models.
-At the background level, supernovae and Baryon Acoustic Oscillation data can be used to probe the expansion history and derive constraints on our free parameters $(c_1,c_2)$ as well as predictions for key quantities such as the Hubble constant $H_0$.
-Since all the models considered in this paper significantly affect the evolution of $H(z)$, we expect such constraints to have strong implications for our models.
+It is clear that from a qualitative perspective, all of the models and couplings introduced in this work are of phenomenological interest and have the potential to fit astronomical data.
+At the background level, supernovae and baryon acoustic oscillation data can then be used to probe the expansion history and derive constraints on our free parameters $(c_1,c_2)$ as well as predictions for key quantities such as the Hubble constant $H_0$.
+Since all the models considered in this paper affect the evolution of $H(z)$, we expect such constraints to have strong implications for our models.
 Moreover, in light of the recent DESI results~\cite{DESI:2025zpo,DESI:2025zgx}, which seems to favour phantom forms of dark energy, the scalar-field coupled models (which allow for phantom crossing) provide an interesting direction for further investigation.
 Finally, the study of cosmological perturbations would allow us to compare our model with a richer spectrum of observational data, such as Planck CMB data~\cite{Planck:2018vyg}.
 Given that our formulation is fully covariant and consistently derived from action principles, cosmological perturbations follow unambiguously from our approach.
 Such studies at the level of linear perturbations have been fruitful in other non-minimally coupled models using the Brown variational approach~\cite{Koivisto:2015qua}, but for our models extra care must be taken with the non-covariant terms $\ourG$ and $\ourB$.
 A detailed study of these topics is planned for future works.

 Our paper shows the potential of novel non-minimal couplings derived from a well-defined variational principle.
 The interaction between the scalar field, the perfect fluid, and the geometric term leads to interesting dynamical properties which range from scaling solutions to epochs of accelerated expansion at different times.